Essential Homeowner’s Insurance

 Life has the ability to catch us off-guard with unanticipated and costly expenses, such as house damage from a fallen tree or basement pipes bursting during the winter season.
 That’s why homeowner’s insurance is essential for anyone interested in purchasing a home.
 Purchasing a home is a major life event, so you want to make sure your investment is protected and insured.

-- You pay an annual premium and “decide on a deductible amount to be paid when you file an insurance claim.”
+- You pay an annual premium and choose a deductible amount to be paid when you file an insurance claim.
 That premium is generally paid on a monthly basis as a part of your mortgage.

 - If an event that’s covered by your policy damages your home, such as a fallen tree or fire, you should immediately contact your insurance company to file a claim.